Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Request headers

-The requests headers for all endpoints are the followingen, unless stated otherwise.
+The requests headers for all endpoints are the following, unless stated otherwise.

 | key          | valid values       | defaults to        | description                                                                                               |
 |--------------|--------------------|--------------------|-----------------------------------------------------------------------------------------------------------|